Stable Set Polytopes with Rank $|V(G)|/3$ for the Lov\'{a}sz--Schrijver SDP Operator: Introduction

 and its \emph{stable set polytope} to be $\STAB(G) \ce \FRAC(G)_I$.
 Notice that $x \in \set{0,1}^{V(G)}$ belongs to $\FRAC(G)$ if and only if it is the incidence vector of a stable set in $G$, and that $\STAB(G)$ is precisely the convex hull of the incidence vectors of all stable sets in $G$.
 It is well-known that $\FRAC(G) = \STAB(G)$ if and only if the given graph is bipartite.
 In other cases, we can then apply $\LS_+$ to $\FRAC(G)$ to obtain a hierarchy of convex relaxations that approximate $\STAB(G)$.
 Furthermore, the $\LS_+$-rank of $\FRAC(G)$ (which we will simply call the $\LS_+$-rank of $G$ and denote by $r_+(G)$) gives a measure of the level of complexity of the stable set problem on $G$ in the perspective of $\LS_+$ and $\FRAC(G)$.
 For instance, Lov{\'a}sz and Schrijver~\cite{LovaszS91} showed that many well-known families of graphs, including perfect graphs, odd cycles, odd antiholes, and odd wheels, have $\LS_+$-rank $1$.
 In the last decade, there has been significant progress (see, for instance,~\cite{BianchiENT13, BianchiENT17, Wagler22, BianchiENW23}) on obtaining a combinatorial characterization of graphs with $\LS_+$-rank $1$, which are commonly known as \emph{$\LS_+$-perfect graphs} in the literature.

 While $\LS_+$ can compute $\STAB(G)$ in polynomial time for many graphs $G$, this also raises the natural question of which graphs give the worst-case instances for $\LS_+$.
-While there are simple polytopes in $[0,1]^n$ which have the highest possible $\LS_+$-rank of $n$ (see, for instance,~\cite{GoemansT01, AuT18}), Lipt{\'a}k and the second author proved the following~\cite[Theorem 39]{LiptakT03}.
+While there are easy to construct polytopes in $[0,1]^n$ which have the highest possible $\LS_+$-rank of $n$ (see, for instance,~\cite{GoemansT01, AuT18}), Lipt{\'a}k and the second author proved the following~\cite[Theorem 39]{LiptakT03}.

-\begin{theorem} For every graph $G$, $r_+(G) \leq \frac{|V(G)|}{3}$. \end{theorem}
+\begin{theorem} For every graph $G$, $r_+(G) \leq \lfloor \frac{|V(G)|}{3} \rfloor$. \end{theorem}

+Given a graph $G$, let $\alpha(G)$ denote the \emph{stability number} of a graph $G$, which is defined to be the cardinality of the largest stable set in $G$.
+Besides Theorem~\ref{thm101}, there are also classical upper bounds for $r_+(G)$ that depend on $\alpha(G)$.
+In particular, results of Lov\'{a}sz and Schrijver~\cite{LovaszS91} imply that, for every graph $G$,

+(Note that the second bound already follows for a weaker lift-and-project operator that is equivalent to removing the positive semidefiniteness constraint from the definition of $\LS_+$.)
+Taken together, these two bounds imply that $r_+(G) \leq \lfloor \frac{|V(G)|-1}{2} \rfloor$.
+Theorem~\ref{thm101} sharpens this upper bound to $\lfloor \frac{|V(G)|}{3} \rfloor$.
+One of the main messages of the present work is that this bound is sharp and is attained by infinitely many graphs.